awayawm/blog/README.md

 This blog uses the Grails web framework

+This code uses Apache Derby as a RDBMS so get that set up and spin up the database server with ./startNetworkServer

-After cloning the project, run gradle to bring in dependencies and then gradle bootRun to run the application
+Clone the project and run gradle to bring in dependencies.
+Next run grails run-app to launch the blog.